Solar Panel Sizes & Dimensions Explained: How Many Panels Do You Really Need?

 What Are Solar Panel Sizes & Dimensions?

-Solar panel size refers to the physical length, width, thickness, and surface area of a solar panel.
+Solar panel size refers to the physical length, width, thickness, and surface area of a photovoltaic (PV) panel.
 These dimensions directly affect:

 • Power output (wattage)